kaigan/qbankapi2wrapper/readme.md

 			// Save the session hash somewhere
 		}
 	?>

+### Logging
+QBankAPI2Wrapper utilizes Monolog and has a default `Monolog\Handler\ErrorLogHandler` to allow you to see most messages in your default error log for PHP.
+If needed you may push other handlers via the `BaseAPI->addLogHandler()` method.

 ### Search
 Searching is the primary way to retrive more then one object from QBank.
 There are several ways to conduct a search, and the preffered way to do it depends on the cirumstances.